gustavopequeno-telus/githubMCPPlayground/.github/instructions/Create_PR.instructions.md

   - The PR description MUST NOT include sections titled "Key changes", "Notes", or a section listing "Verified remote commit SHAs."
 These sections are forbidden in the PR body.
 Verification details such as commit SHAs may be reported by the assistant in its external message to the user but must not be placed inside the PR description.
   - The PR description MUST NOT include a dedicated "Affected files" section or any explicit list of changed files.
 Do NOT include lists of file paths (for example `Affected files: ...`) in the PR body.
 If file-level evidence is required for troubleshooting, provide that information only outside the PR body in the assistant's external response when necessary.
   - When a pull request is created successfully, the assistant's final information to the user MUST be only a short confirmation that the PR was created and the PR URL (for example: "PR created: <url>").
 The assistant MUST NOT append verification details (SHAs, file lists, or other evidence) after that final confirmation when the PR creation succeeds.
 If PR creation fails, the assistant MUST provide verification details and evidence (for example remote push errors, differing SHAs, or other diagnostics) in order to help diagnose and fix the failure.
+  - Existing PRs and local commits: If a pull request already exists for the branch being used as the PR head and the local workspace contains commits that are not yet present on the remote branch, the assistant MUST:
+    1. Push the local branch to `origin` so the remote branch contains all workspace commits.
+The assistant must capture and report any push errors and stop automated updates if the push fails.
+    2. After pushing, verify that the remote branch's last commits match the local branch (compare SHAs).
+The assistant MUST NOT put raw SHAs into the PR description; verification SHAs may be reported in the assistant's external response only.
+    3. Update the existing pull request body by programmatically populating the repository's PR template (see Description rules above).
+The assistant MUST synthesize a concise `## Description` from the new commits/diff and must NOT include file lists, raw SHAs, or a dedicated "Affected files" section in the PR body.
+    4. If the assistant cannot infer required template fields from commits/diff, it MUST ask the user for the missing content rather than inserting placeholders.
+    5. On successful PR update (after push and body update), the assistant's final message to the user MUST be only a short confirmation that the PR was updated and the PR URL (for example: "PR updated: <url>").
+If any step fails (push, verification mismatch, or PR update), the assistant MUST provide full verification details and exact commands/errors to help the user resolve the issue.

 - Metadata
   - The assistant MAY add optional labels or reviewers only if the user explicitly asks for them in the same create-PR request.
 Otherwise, do not attach labels, reviewers, or assignees automatically.